top of page

 a bicycle in good working condition and

 a bike helmet.
 New helmets will be available at no charge for those who need one.
+Loaner bicycles can be arranged.

 Food/Water

-Please bring your own snacks and water as NCAT does not provide either.
+Please bring your own snacks and water.

 Age Requirements